CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Impact of cosmic ray transport speed on thermal instability

 Figure~\ref{fig:phasediagram} presents the mass-weighted $\nH$-$T$ diagrams for the entire simulation suite.
 The columns represent different CR transport models and the rows correspond to varying initial values of $\Xcrinit$.
 Within each row, differences highlight the impact of CR transport mechanisms under identical initial conditions and reveal their influence on gas phases.
 In contrast, differences within a column show the effects of increasing CR pressure support alongside changes arising from different initial conditions.
 Above each column and row, we provide 1D probability density distributions for the respective variables.
 This enables a clear comparison of CR transport models at fixed $\Xcrinit$ or across different $\Xcrinit$ for the same transport model.
 The colour gradient represents the probability density within each histogram bin, with all snapshots analysed at $t=6\,\tcool$.
 The results reveal several key trends:

-\textit{CR transport mechanisms.} Provided the CR pressure inside a collapsed cloud starts to dominate, CRs in a purely advective CR transport model suppress gas condensation in comparison to active CR transport models.
+\paragraph{Cosmic ray transport mechanisms.} Provided the CR pressure inside a collapsed cloud starts to dominate, CRs in a purely advective CR transport model suppress gas condensation in comparison to active CR transport models.
 Active CR transport can enhance gas condensation by up to a factor of $\sim$20 relative to advective models.
 However, for marginal CR pressure support ($\Xcrinit = 0.03$), both transport approaches produce similar temperature distribution profiles.

-\textit{Impact of CR propagation speed.} Faster CR transport promotes the formation of denser and colder gas.
+\paragraph{Impact of cosmic ray propagation speed.} Faster CR transport promotes the formation of denser and colder gas.
 This effect is particularly pronounced in CR pressure-dominated atmospheres ($\Xcrinit > 1$) with active CR transport, whereas differences in thermally dominated CGMs are minimal.
-Simulations using the 2-moment model or a diffusion coefficient of $\kappa_0 = 3 \times 10^{29} \, \unitKappa$ yield nearly identical results.
+Simulations using the two-moment model or a diffusion coefficient of $\kappa_0 = 3 \times 10^{29} \, \unitKappa$ yield nearly identical results.